Find a Supervisor

 I am interested in receiving proposals from doctoral students in two main areas that form the focus of my own research.
 These are: explorations of draft materials and process in relation to Romantic and Victorian writers and poets; projects concerned with literary geography or literary mapping in the same period.
 I am also interested in digital projects centred on these same fields.
 More traditionally I am able to supervise projects on Romantic writers, particularly Wordsworth, or on the region of the Lake District.

-I am interested in supervising interdisciplinary projects based in British literature from the late eighteenth-century to the nineteenth-century literature and culture, especially interdisciplinary projects involving literature's relation to other media (painting, photography, theatre, film, television, new media, etc.).
-I am also interested in the theory, history, and rhetoric of adaptation in the humanities more generally.
+I am interested in supervising interdisciplinary projects based in British literature and culture from the late eighteenth century to the end of the nineteenth century, especially interdisciplinary projects involving literature's relation to other media (painting, photography, theatre, film, television, new media, etc.).
+I am also interested in supervising projects dealing with the theory, history, and rhetoric of adaptation in the humanities more generally.

 Alison would welcome proposals from potential doctoral students wishing to work on any aspect of Renaissance drama of the sixteenth and seventeenth century